fbpx

 Discount Pricing: List minus 20%

-In the end, the price to your customer might be the same but cost plus sounds like the distributor is winning a markup, while different pricing strategies, like discount pricing, sound like the customer is scoring a personal deal.
+In the end, the price to your customer might be the same but cost plus pricing sounds like the distributor is winning a markup, while a competitive pricing strategy, which includes discount pricing, sounds like the customer is scoring a personal deal.
 Benfield adds, “The behavioral mechanism is called prospect theory, which states that the fear of losing the order is greater than the desire to make more margin.”
+This pricing structure, rather than cost plus pricing, is founded on a value based pricing strategy that helps your profit margins and improves the perceived value of your products and services.

 3. Using Manufacturer List Prices as Your List Prices

 Manufacturer list prices are there for the manufacturer to use.
-Their pricing strategy is different from a distributor’s.
+Their pricing method is different from a distributor’s.
 As we mentioned earlier, distributors may have thousands of prices to track for their business.
-That creates a difficult situation to keep track of if the distributor is the one coming up with the prices.
-But, if the prices are made elsewhere by the manufacturer, then keeping up with pricing becomes a logistical impossibility.
+That creates a difficult situation to keep track of if the distributor is the one coming up with the most appropriate pricing strategy.
+But, if the prices are made elsewhere by the manufacturer, then keeping up with pricing in a competitive market becomes a logistical impossibility.

-Creating your own pricing ensures consistency in margins from all of your manufacturers and allows you the flexibility to adjust your own margins on your own terms.
+Creating your own pricing model ensures consistency in margins from all of your manufacturers and allows you the flexibility to adjust your own margins on your own terms.
 Save yourself the headache and stop relying on manufacturer list prices as your prices.
+Determine the best pricing strategy for your business based on factors like perceived value, market demand, production costs, customer demand, profit margins, and other factors pertinent to your organization.

 4. Override Overkill